West Virginia: Scenic Landscapes & Proud Traditions

 As a state, West Virginia is a lot of things to a lot of people.
 There are mountains all over the place, which makes it somewhat difficult to navigate.
-The flip side of this is that travel is a big deal in West Virginia, with people coming from all over the east coast to ski at some of the awesome resorts there.
+The flip side of this is that travel is a big industry in West Virginia, with people coming from all over the east coast to ski at some of the amazing resorts.
 Places like Snowshoe and Winter Place have become very popular, so hotels and restaurants have popped up in the state to serve the needs of skiers who visit during the colder months.
 Additionally, West Virginia has a good size city in Charleston, as well as an advanced college city in Morgantown, which are great places to live.

-The job market in West Virginia has taken a pretty large hit since the recession, since a lot of the jobs were manufacturing based.
-Still, its proximity to Ohio, Maryland, and Kentucky has made West Virginia a place that's surrounded by possibility.
+The job market in cities in West Virginia have taken a pretty large hit since the recession, since a lot of the jobs were manufacturing based.
+Still, its proximity to Ohio, Maryland and Kentucky has made West Virginia a place that's surrounded by possibility.
 Those people who live in the bigger places enjoy lots of housing opportunities and it can be said that the cost of living in West Virginia is low no matter where you are.
 Housing is especially affordable - almost 25% less than that national average for cities in West Virginia.
 For this reason, many people decide to stay there to retire instead of relocating somewhere else.

 Crime in West Virginia cities is, on average, very good.
-When compared to the national averages, West Virginia crime rates are more than 30% less than the US.
-Larger cities like Charlestown do have more crime than small cities, so care should be taken when deciding where to live.
+When compared to the national averages, West Virginia crime rates are more than 30% less than the U.S. Larger cities like Charlestown do have more crime than small cities, so care should be taken when deciding where to live.